jaipack17/Nature2D/docs/README.md

 # `Engine`

-The Engine or the core of the library
+The Engine or the core of the library handles all the RigidBodies, constraints and points.
+It's responsible for the simulation of these elements and handling all tasks related to the library.
+Physics is simulated every RenderStepped with the following structure: